Chart Color Schemes

 Spring Hill features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Spring Hill's dwelling structure, as per the latest Census, consisted of 13.7% houses and 86.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's 13.7% houses and 86.3% other dwellings.
-Home ownership in Spring Hill was at 11.8%, with mortgaged dwellings at 17.6% and rented dwellings at 70.6%.
-The median monthly mortgage repayment in the area was $1,733, below Brisbane metro's average of $2,000.
-The median weekly rent figure was $400, compared to Brisbane metro's $440.
-Nationally, Spring Hill's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Spring Hill's dwelling structure, as per the latest Census data, consisted of 13.7% houses and 86.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had 12.9% houses and 87.2% other dwellings.
+Home ownership in Spring Hill was at 11.8%, with mortgaged dwellings at 17.6% and rented ones at 70.6%.
+The median monthly mortgage repayment in the area was $1,733, lower than Brisbane metro's average of $2,000.
+The median weekly rent figure for Spring Hill was $400, compared to Brisbane metro's $440.
+Nationally, Spring Hill's mortgage repayments were below the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing